 If you have a limited budget, this is all you need to begin.

-To make my books more user friendly, I had them spiraled at the office supply store, and I tabbed the lessons for easy reference.
+To make my books more user-friendly, I had them spiraled at the office supply store, and I tabbed the lessons for easy reference.
 See how I set up my Latin resources here!

-My personal favorite are the Memoria Press Study guides.
-They have simple helps for each of the lessons as well as a well formatted answer key in the back.
+My personal favorite is the Memoria Press Teacher Manual.
+They have simple helps for each of the lessons as well as a well-formatted answer key in the back.
 The only downside is that there are three study guides that cover Henle's First Year Latin text.
 Here's a sample of the answer key section of the book: